mwbrooks/hastings/README.md

 The build output is stored in `build/doc` and can be viewed by opening a browser to `localhost:3000`.

-### $ hastings init [path]

-Initializes a default documentation file structure.
-This structure is not required.

-    $ hastings init
-        => mkdir doc/
-        => mkdir doc/en/
-        => touch doc/en/index.md
-        => mkdir lib/doc/

-By default, the markdown documentation is stored is `doc/` and library files are stored in `lib/doc/`.
-You are welcome to change the documentation path to match your naming convention but you will then need to specify the `path` to each command.

-### $ hastings create _template_ _file_

-Create a new document from a template.

-    $ hastings create guide doc/en/getting-started.md

-The `template` argument is the type of template to use.
-There are four templates bundled with hastings:
-  - `api`
-  - `guide`
-  - `trouble-shooting`
-  - `faq`

-The `file` argument is the file to be created.

-You are not required to use templates.
-Although, templates help you to write documentation quicker and more consistently.

-Custom templates can be added to `lib/doc/template/`.
-The [Customization](#customization) section explains templates in more detail.

 ### $ hastings help